MrBMueller/playsmf/README.md

 #### smf intrinsic arguments
 In order to store command line arguments with the smf, the player supports sequencer specific meta messages to set and/or override command line arguments.
-Argument data is stored as 32-bit integer values `<DD>` starting from argument address `<AA>` followed by one or more arguments.
+Argument data is stored in 32-bit integer values `<DD>` starting from argument address `<AA>` followed by one or more arguments.

 - `<0xff> <length> <0x7f> <0x00> <0xab> <0xcd> <0x00> <AA[31:24]> <AA[23:16]> <AA[15:8]> <AA[7:0]> (<DD[31:24]> <DD[23:16]> <DD[15:8]> <DD[7:0]>)*`